Science & Research

 Olay Professional Improves Wrinkles

-02/16/2010 - The British Journal of Dermatology published a head-to-head anti-aging clinical trial comparing an off-the-shelf brand to the leading prescription wrinkle regimen, 0.02 percent tretinoin.
-The study found Olay Professional Pro-X regimen clinically improved the appearance of facial lines and wrinkles, as well as the prescription regimen in eight weeks. ...
+02/16/2010 - The British Journal of Dermatology published a head-to-head anti-aging clinical trial comparing an off-the-shelf brand to the leading pregascription wrinkle regimen, 0.02 percent tretinoin.
+The study found Olay Professional Pro-X regimen clinically improved the appearance of facial lines and wrinkles, as well as the pregascription regimen in eight weeks. ...

 •